Body Fat Calculator

 (Note: To determine the precise locations of measurement sites, please refer to the information below)

-Interested in finding out your body fat percentage?
-Our free body fat calculator utilizes three scientifically validated formulas to provide you with an instant estimation.
+Do you want to know how much fat you have?
+Then, Our free body fat calculator utilizes three scientifically validated formulas to provide you with an instant estimation.

-With this body fat calculator, you can estimate the percentage of body fat in your body and determine the appropriate weight needed for a healthy amount of body fat.
+The body fat calculator helps you estimate the body fat percentage and a healthy amount of body lean body fat.

-This calculator uses the Jackson-Pollock, Parrillo Caliper Method, Durnin-Womersley, and U.S. Navy formulas to calculate body fat percentage.
+This calculator calculates body fat percentage using the Jackson-Pollock, Parrillo Caliper Method, Durnin-Womersley, and U.S. Navy formulas.

 Here, we will also give you some valuable information on the following topics: